Classical Pilates vs contemporary. What’s the difference and which is right for you if you’re in Stourbridge

 Why It feels different

 People often notice something distinct when they try classical Pilates for the first time.
-It mat initially be slower than expected.
+It may initially be slower than expected.
 More precise.
 More challenging — in a focused way.
 That’s because the emphasis isn’t on how many exercises you do… it’s on how well you do them.
 It’s working the whole body - in every exercise - not just the glutes or the abs.
 It asks for presence.

 And that’s where it starts to feel different — not just physically, but mentally too.